sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 # OpenID Provider profile
-* TBD: add section on access token? (on top of / in relation to OAuth2)

 OpenID Providers MUST follow the security guidelines and best-practices listed in [Section 5.1](#client-types) for the Client types they support.